sencho/macacajs.github.io/_docs/support.md

 ## GitHub

-Because we have lots of modules we use the main repo ([macaca](https://github.com/alibaba/macaca)) to track all our tasks, bugs, features, etc. Using [GitHub issues](https://github.com/alibaba/macaca/issues).
+Because we have lots of modules we use the main repo ([Macaca](https://github.com/alibaba/macaca)) to track all our tasks, bugs, features, etc. Using [GitHub issues](https://github.com/alibaba/macaca/issues).

-Packages can be found in [macaca group](https://github.com/macacajs) and [reliable group](https://github.com/reliablejs).
+Packages can be found in [Macaca group](https://github.com/macacajs) and [reliable group](https://github.com/reliablejs).

 Team members can be found in [group](https://github.com/orgs/macacajs/people).